ASaragga/FinCalc/README.md

 - Calculation of interest produced in a period, based on different calendar bases.
 - Excel: use of financial functions (YEARFRAC) and date & time functions (DATE).

-Exercise 02 / Fundamental Basic Concepts: [🔗Financial Modeling, Calendar Bases](https://github.com/ASaragga/FinCalc/blob/main/Exercicio02.pdf).
+Exercise 02 / Fundamental Basic Concepts: [🔗Financial Modeling](https://github.com/ASaragga/FinCalc/blob/main/Exercicio02.pdf).
 Learning Objectives:
 - Basic financial modeling: product & service sales, variable and fixed costs, operating income and net income.
 - Calculation of interest produced in a period, based on different calendar bases.
 - Excel: using Goal Seek to solve equations and compute critical values.